Tire Size Calculator

-The diameter of a tire can be found using the sidewall dimension from the previous step.
-The formula to calculate diameter is:
+You can find the tire height/diameter using the sidewall height dimension from the previous step.
+The formula to calculate tire height/diameter is:

 diameter = (2 × sidewall) + rim diameter

-The overall tire diameter is thus the sidewall times two, plus the rim diameter.
+Thus, the tire height/diameter is equal to the sidewall height times two, added to the rim diameter.

-For example, let’s find the diameter of a 245/40R18 tire.
-Recall that the sidewall for this tire is 98mm.
+For example, let’s find the tire height/diameter of the same 245/40R18 tire.
+Recall that the sidewall height for this tire from the previous sidewall height calculation is 98mm.

-Start by converting the sidewall to inches.
+Start by converting the sidewall to inches (because the rim diameter is measured in inches).
 98mm is equal to 3.86 inches.

 diameter = (2 × 3.86″) + 18″